tektoncd/chains/README.md

 - See [DEVELOPMENT.md](DEVELOPMENT.md) for how to get started
 - See [ROADMAP.md](ROADMAP.md) for the current roadmap Check out our good first issues and our help wanted issues to get started!
+- See [releases.md](releases.md) for our release cadence and processes

 To learn more about Chains: